Are you in line for a pay rise this year?

 Will I receive a pay rise in my next review?

-To see if your skills are in line for a salary increase this year, visit our online Salary Checker to view the highest, typical and lowest salaries for your job.
+To see if your skills are in line for a salary increase this year, visit our online Salary Checker to view the highest, typical, and lowest salaries for your job.

 How much should my salary increase each year Australia

 Annual wage growth across the board in Australia averages out at three per cent, but what a reasonable pay rise looks like differs by industry.
 Some industries grow at a faster rate than others, with Australian employers also basing salary increases on other factors such as company policies, as well as your specific job role and performance.
+With employers looking to offer an average of 3 per cent, it is only just nudging ahead of inflation.

 Experience of recent years drive up employee expectations